Short Fiction by Alun Evans

 ‘Yeah, maybe,’ Sara says, unconvinced by Harriet’s wistful character reference.
 She is still exercising to Davina, her muscles burning in the centre of the small room with a rage that will never be spoken out loud.

 Eddie’s mother looks at him with that face of hers, all expensive make-up and hanging bulldog jowls.
-‘Where were you love?’ she almost screams.
-‘Yer dad was starting to worry after you.’
+‘Where were you love?’ she almost screams, ‘Yer dad was starting to worry after you.’

 Eddie scans the room in a slow, pointed manner, his eyes scathing.
 This newly experienced drunkenness, it turns out, is like some sort of previously untapped, superhuman strength… ‘And he was so worried it sent him off to bed, did it?’

 His mother is horrified.
 Never in her life!
 Her eyes wrinkle, her hands wrinkle, her whole body wrinkles.
-‘Oh Eddie,’ she cries, rushing her substantial bulk up the stairs in a way that can only be described as Soap-Opera-Melodrama-esque.
+‘Oh Eddie,’ she cries, rushing her substantial bulk up the stairs in a way that can only be described as Latin-American-Soap-Opera-Melodrama-esque.

 Her stomps recede like a wounded rhinoceros, no doubt waking up his poor old dad in the process, as Eddie remains standing in the middle of the room, clenching his small fists and smiling widely.
 Never again, he tells himself, will he run up the stairs after his hysterical mother.
 Never again will maternal comfort be his primary concern.
 Eddie suddenly feels very much like Walter White, post meth dealing enlightenment.
-Or else he’s Rick Grimes, yes, that’s it – leader of the clan and sentient decider of his own fate.
+Or else he’s Rick Grimes, yes, leader of the clan and sentient decider of his own fate.

 Pigeon-chest puffed up ahead of him, he strides over to the fridge and yanks open the door.
-There are no beers and he should’ve already known this.
+There are no beers there and he should’ve already known this.
 Instead, there is a pack of Sainsbury’s Taste the Difference lemon yoghurts.
 He gets two of these out of the fridge and washes a spoon in the sink.
 He rips off the lid of one of the yoghurts and licks at the excess slop.
 Upstairs he can hear his mother yelling at his father, lamenting what has become of their only son.
 She is using words like ‘rogue’ and ‘delinquent’.
 When he sneaks upstairs and heads into his bedroom, the wasp is still there, still headbutting itself against the glass, its buzzing body quieter than Eddie remembers.

 Eddie watches the wasp for a while.
 And then he fucking ends it.